The Wine You Should Always Drink When Watching This Classic Fall Movie

-The sun is setting earlier these days and a celebratory way to remedy this dreaded decrease in sunlight is with a time-honored tradition: movie night.
+With the colder, shorter days ahead, a celebratory way to remedy the dreaded decrease in sunlight is with a time-honored tradition: movie night.
 For some, the moment fall equinox arrives it serves as a signal to pull out the cornucopia decor, grab a thick blanket, and queue up a long list of films for the cozy months ahead.
 For others, there's a small handful of seasonal flicks worth returning to every few years.
 Whichever camp you happen to fall into — festive or fanatical — a single truth remains: a film and wine pairing is all but essential for ensuring an optimal at-home cinematic experience.

 When Harry Met Sally